coper101/Data-Pill-Help/index.md

 > Settings > [Your Name] > [This Device] > iCloud Backup > [This Device Backup] > Enable 'Data Pill'

 ---

+<a id="data-accuracy"></a>
+#### Q: Why is the Usage on App Not Accurate?
+Please allow ± 1-5 MB error on the usage as there is no official API to retrieve the accurate mobile data usage.
+If you go to your phone's Settings > Mobile Service > Mobile Data Section, you will be able to see your real total data usage for the current period.

+---